“When is my bill due?”

 What is a Credit Card Billing Cycle?

 The time duration between the closing date of your last statement and the closing date of your next statement is termed as the credit card’s billing cycle, or the credit card’s billing period.
 When you use a credit card, you are bound to repay the money that you’ve borrowed from your bank within a specific time period.
-Such a financial product, or others of the like, have billing cycles as a deadline to repay the borrowed amount.
+Such a financial product, or others of the like, have billing cycles to stay aware of the time period to repay the borrowed amount.

 Let’s take an example to understand how a credit card billing cycle works-